Our sacraments

 The Eucharist

-The Sacramental
+The Sacramental Rites

-Sacramental rites are sacred ceremonies that mark important life transitions and spiritual milestones, including Confirmation, Marriage, Reconciliation (Confession), Anointing of the Sick (Unction), and Ordination, through which God's grace is especially conveyed at significant moments in our faith journey.
+Are sacred ceremonies that mark important life transitions and spiritual milestones, including Confirmation, Marriage, Reconciliation (Confession), Anointing of the Sick (Unction), and Ordination, through which God's grace is especially conveyed at significant moments in our faith journey.

 Child holding a candle